What size screen should I use?

 AV Renthouse tries to get as much height out of the screen as possible with the bottom placed no lower than a person’s head while sitting down.
 This allows for all members of your audience to see the full screen.
 For the image to reach the furthest viewer, secondary screens (called delay monitors) are sometimes needed and should be placed towards the back of the room for happy viewers!

-The size of a projection screen is important to consider while planning for your event.
+The size of a projection screen and type of projector is important to consider while planning for your event.
 If you always plan for a full room with the ability to show technical content, then any situation can be presented with clarity.
 AV Renthouse can help you with the tough tech decisions you need to make for your event.